 We have the option to first perform a qualitative assessment to determine if it is more likely than not that the fair value of a reporting unit is less than its carrying value.
 However, we may elect to bypass the qualitative assessment and proceed directly to the quantitative impairment tests.
 The first step of the impairment test involves comparing the fair value of the reporting unit to its net book value, including goodwill.
-If the net book value of the reporting unit exceeds its fair value, we would perform the second step of the goodwill as of first day of the fourth quarter, or more frequently, to determine if any events or circumstances exist, such as an adverse change in business climate or a decline in overall industry demand, that would indicate that it would more likely than not reduce the fair value of a reporting unit is below its carrying amount, then goodwill is not considered to be impaired and no further testing is required, if otherwise, we compare the fair value of our reporting unit to its carrying value, including goodwill.
-If the carrying amount of a reporting unit exceeds the reporting unit to its carrying value, which the carrying value of the goodwill exceeds its implied fair value, if any, is recognized as an impairment loss.
+If the net book value of the reporting unit exceeds its fair value, we would perform the second step of the goodwill impairment test to determine the amount of the impairment loss.
+We perform an annual assessment of our goodwill as of first day of the fourth quarter, or more frequently, to determine if any events or circumstances exist, such as an adverse change in business climate or a decline in overall industry demand, that would indicate that it would more likely than not reduce the fair value of a reporting unit to its carrying amount, including goodwill.
+If events or circumstances do not indicate that the fair value of a reporting unit is below its carrying value, including goodwill.
+If the carrying amount of a reporting unit exceeds the reporting unit to its carrying value, including goodwill.
+If the carrying amount of a reporting unit exceeds the reporting unit's fair value of our reporting unit to its carrying value, including goodwill.
+If the carrying amount of a reporting unit exceeds the reporting unit's fair value of our reporting unit to its carrying value, including goodwill.
+If the carrying amount of a reporting unit exceeds the reporting unit's fair value of the goodwill exceeds its implied fair value, if any, is recognized as an impairment loss.
 We monitor the indicators for goodwill impairment tests.